BCH622 :: Structure of Biological Macromolecules

 C.I.
 Branden and J. Tooze (1999) Introduction to Protein Structure, Second Edition, Garland Publishing.

 (Should be available in either the Duke or the Medical Center bookstores.)
 There is a "kinemage supplement" to each chapter of this text.
-We will use several of these kin files in the class exercises, and they are all available from the kinemage web site; use the link at left.
+We will use several of these kin files in the class exercises, and they are all available from the kinemage web site.
 Thorough intro to protein structure but little on RNA; good Structure/function, x-ray and NMR intro.

 A. Liljas, L. Liljas, J. Piskur, G. Lindblom, P. Nissen, M. Kjeldgaard (2009) Textbook of Structural Biology, World Scientific Publ.
 Co.
 Available on Amazon.